gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-11/data-types.md

 let y = 100 / 4 //division
 let z = 10 % 3; //modulus
 ```
-There's also a **built-in object** that we did not mention earlier called Math that provides advanced mathematical functions and constants:
+There's also a **built-in object** that we did not mention earlier called `Math` that provides advanced mathematical functions and constants:

+> 💡 We will dive deep on the coming sessions on what is a function and how we can use it

 ```javascript
 Math.sin(3.5);
 let circumference = 2 * Math.PI * r;